 - November – Council Final vote of agenda (if Needed)

 - Submit Agenda for BOD Vote

 - December – BOD Vote of advocacy agenda as a complete slate

 - First of the New Year – Implement, post and distribute the agenda slate

 All approved issues will be compiled into one agenda slate for approval by Board of Directors vote.
 A Majority Vote 50%+1 of present Board Members will approve the agenda.
 The approved agenda will be posted on our website and shared with members and legislators at the local and state levels.

 Local Issues (Orange County & City of Orlando)

 Requests must adhere to same format and procedures and can be introduced throughout the year.
-Issues will be reviewed and presented to council members at the discretion of the Council Chair.
+Finally, issues will be reviewed and presented to council members at the discretion of the Council Chair.

 - 60 Day Process

-- Letters to be sent to Commissioners and/or position presented at a local hearing once approved by the council members and EOCC BOD.
+- Letters of support to be sent to Local Officials & Commissioners and/or position presented at a local hearings once approved by the council members and EOCC BOD.